aoifemcoleman/Wellness-Walchensee/README.md

 - In researching saunas, I used ideas from these websites [here](https://www.loylyhelsinki.fi/en/public-sauna) and [here](https://www.fluidra.com/projects/finnish-saunas/) when writing my content.
 - I also took inspiration from the [website](https://meditation-in-muenchen.de/ap-wed/) of a meditation class I attended myself in Munich.

+I also used the site [Coolors](https://coolors.co/) to make a colour palette that would compliment the hero image and style of the website.

+I imported my fonts from [Google Fonts](https://fonts.google.com/).

 ### Media